 While there are a multitude of digital channels you can explore for your homemade lip balm, one of the first steps to building an online presence is to build your own online store.
 You then have a digital home to display your handcrafted products—and a central place to drive all the traffic you might drum up on other channels.

 While an online store is a good place to get started with marketing your homemade lip balm online, there are other channels you should explore, including:

-- Instagram: This is certainly one of the social media platforms that make the most sense for handcrafted products like homemade lip balm.
-Create beautiful images of your products to share with followers, connect with potential brand evangelists to build an influencer marketing strategy, and offer behind-the-scenes sneak peeks of how you make and use your DIY lip balm.
+- Instagram.
+This is certainly one of the social media platforms that makes the most sense for handcrafted products like homemade lip balm.
+Create beautiful images of your products to share with followers, connect with potential brand evangelists to build an influencer marketing strategy, and offer behind-the-scenes peeks of how you make and use your DIY lip balm.

-- Giveaways and Contests: Well it may sound counterintuitive to give away products for free to gain more customers, many retailers have built successful strategies around giveaways and contests.
+- Giveaways and contests.
+While it may sound counterintuitive to give away products for free to gain more customers, many retailers have built successful strategies around giveaways and contests.
 They offer the opportunity to increase your customer base, introduce your products to new customers, and grow your business as a result.

-While many retailers may start out selling online, don’t discount in-person sales.
+While many retailers may start out making money online, don’t discount in-person sales.
 To reach new audiences and experiment with new products and income streams, consider setting up face-to-face sales opportunities with your customers.